Joseph Petric reimagining the accordion

 The Artist

 The London debut of accordionist Joseph Petric – “...a performer of miraculous power and understated mastery” (Winnipeg Sun) – was acclaimed by The Independent, while his American debut merited a citation in “Performances of the Year” by the Washington Post’s Joseph D. McLellan.
 Mr. Petric's trajectory across the Classical concert hall includes solo appearances at Seiji Ozawa Hall, Berlin Philharmonie, Wigmore Hall, Bunkai Kaikan Hall and the Walt Disney Concert Hall.
-A forensic advocate for new creation his 360 commissioned works for the accordion reflect curatorial initiatives that have been compared to the artistic stewardship of the Kronos Quartet and London Sinfonietta.
+A forensic advocate for new creation, his 360 commissioned works underscore his deep engagement with audiences, a curatorial initiative that has been compared with the artistic stewardship of the Kronos Quartet and London Sinfonietta.

-Mr. Petric's concerto debut with the Toronto Symphony under Jukka Pekka Saraste began his concerto-led career and the performance of three concertos in one evening with the Victoria Symphony.
-He has collaborated with Pauline Oliveros, Witold Lutoslawski, John Cage, David Tudor and the Penderecki String Quartet, and his discography of 47 CDs was cited for “stunning, powerhouse performances” (Fanfare).
+Mr. Petric's concerto debut with the Toronto Symphony under Jukka Pekka Saraste began his concerto-led career and his historic performance of three concertos in one evening with the Victoria Symphony Orchestra.
+He has collaborated with Pauline Oliveros, Witold Lutoslawski, John Cage, David Tudor, Howard Skempton and the Penderecki String Quartet, and the recent addition of his recording SEEN to his 42 CD discography was cited for “stunning, powerhouse performances” (Fanfare).

-A historian and published author with Augemus Press Mr Petric revived Giovanni Gagliardi’s forgotten 1911 Paris treatise Manualetto del Fisharmonicista with evidence of an embodied interpretive art before 1911.
-Mr. Petric is professor of graduate performance at the Faculté de Musique, Université de Montréal (Québec) and plays a bespoke instrument modelled on the 1910 Italian Camerano built by Leo Niemi, 1996 in Canada.
+As an author, theorist and historian Mr Petric's publications articulate artistic alternatives to positivist orthodoxy beginning with his recovery of Giovanni Gagliardi’s forgotten 1911 Paris treatise Manualetto del Fisharmonicista published by Augemus Press.
+He is professor of graduate performance at the Faculté de Musique, Université de Montréal (Québec) and plays a bespoke instrument modelled on the 1910 Italian Camerano built by Leo Niemi, 1996 in Sudbury, Ontario.

 The Reimagining